Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Proof of Proposition

-where $\widetilde{K}_{A\hat{B}\hat{A}B}$ is the Choi operator corresponding to the twirled superchannel $\widetilde{\Theta}_{(\hat{A}\rightarrow\hat {B})\rightarrow(A\rightarrow B)}$.
 The rest of the analysis follows along the lines given in Appendix~\ref{Sec_obj_func_tel}, and so we conclude the statement of Proposition~\ref{prop:simplified-SDP-two-ext-sim-id-QEC}, after minimizing the objective function over all two-PPT-extendible and non-signaling twirled superchannels.